p1p4p3/gulp-frontend-management/README.md

 1) After installation of gulp open git Bash
 2) Goto the directory
 3) enter command "gulp" -> you will get live developed/updated-changes streaming on browser.
-4) enter command "gulp go" -> It will provide you all minifised files in "dist" directory
+4) enter command "gulp go" -> It will provide you all minifised files in "dist" directory.
+You will get all "css,js,images,fonts" optimised thing in this folder